Other Publications

 Background

-Family Medicine makes up 40% of the primary care workforce as of 2019, yet the interest in the specialty has remained stagnant.
-In 2024, only 12.8% of US medical graduates matched into Family Medicine.
-To develop greater understanding and increase medical student choice of Family Medicine as a specialty, the AAFP calls for early exposure to the broad scope of Family Medicine, including office procedures, pregnancy care, and other focus areas (AAFP, 2023).
-Factors that discourage students from choosing Family Medicine include a limited number of role models practicing full-scope care, few positive experiences in primary care clerkships, lack of institutional support for Family Medicine, and beliefs about the specialty's lack of research and prestige (Lee 2022).
-To address these barriers, we developed a first-year elective to expose students to the specialty of Family Medicine, including full-spectrum care and fellowship opportunities, and then administered pre- and post-surveys to assess attitudes and interest.
+Family medicine makes up 40% of the primary care workforce as of 2019, yet the interest in the specialty has remained stagnant.
+In 2024, only 12.8% of US medical graduates matched into family medicine.
+To develop greater understanding and increase medical student choice of family medicine as a specialty, the AAFP calls for early exposure to the broad scope of family medicine, including office procedures, pregnancy care, and other focus areas (AAFP, 2023).
+Factors that discourage students from choosing family medicine include a limited number of role models practicing full-scope care, few positive experiences in primary care clerkships, lack of institutional support for family medicine, and beliefs about the specialty's lack of research and prestige (Lee 2022).
+To address these barriers, we developed a first-year elective to expose students to the specialty of family medicine, including full-spectrum care and fellowship opportunities, and then administered pre- and post-surveys to assess attitudes and interest.

 Methods

-In the first year, 9 students participated in the elective.
+In the first year, nine students participated in the elective.
 The following year, 35 students expressed interest, but due to limited funding and resources, we accepted 24 students.
 The course was advertised at an electives fair with flyers containing planned sessions and quotes from prior year survey comments.
-Our team includes a medical education fellow, an administration liaison, and 2 faculty members with dedicated protected time for undergraduate medical education work in our Department of Family Medicine.
-We offered snacks for sessions, provided suture kits for all students, and gave gift cards to our OB participants for volunteering for the Ultrasound session.
+Our team includes a medical education fellow, an administration liaison, and two faculty members with dedicated protected time for undergraduate medical education work in our Department of Family Medicine.
+We offered snacks for sessions, provided suture kits for all students, and gave gift cards to our OB participants for volunteering for the ultrasound session.

 Results

-Students were surveyed before and after the course to evaluate changes in perception of Family Medicine and interest in the specialty.
+Students were surveyed before and after the course to evaluate changes in perception of family medicine and interest in the specialty.

 Our data from 2022 and 2023 showed an increased interest in the specialty.
 In the 2022 pre-survey, 11.1% of students were slightly interested, 66.7% were moderately interested, and 22.2% were very interested, which increased to 28.6% moderately interested, 57% very interested, and 14.3% extremely interested.
 In the 2023 pre-survey, 4.8% were not at all interested, 23.8% were slightly interested, 57.1% were moderately interested, and 14.3% were very interested, which increased to 37.5% slightly interested, 37.5% moderately interested, 18.8% very interested, and 6.3% extremely interested.
 In both instances, all attendees did not complete the post survey.
 The students who chose to take our course were all undifferentiated and in addition to their interest in family medicine were also interested in sports medicine, pediatrics, emergency medicine, surgery, dermatology, internal medicine, physical medicine and rehabilitation, obstetrics and gynecology, urology and psychiatry.

 We found no significant change in how students perceived research within family medicine or in their perceived community need for family medicine physicians.
 Students preferred hands-on sessions and the ability to ask questions about physician career paths.
-They requested more information on the day-to-day of a Family Physician, finances, work-life integration, and research in Family Medicine (which was not included in the second year due to presenter illness).
+They requested more information on the day-to-day of a family physician, finances, work-life integration, and research in family medicine (which was not included in the second year due to presenter illness).

 Students had an overall positive experience and gave the following subjective reviews: